What are stem cells?

 LifebankUSA removes red blood cells, which have no therapeutic benefit and can lead to transplant complications13, from cord blood through a customized process called “red blood cell depletion”.

-Our process ensures that the cord blood units are 99% pure* on average.14 Our trained technicians manually separate red blood cells from stem cells, giving your collection the personalized attention it deserves.
+Our process ensures that the cord blood units are 99% pure* on average.4 Our trained technicians manually separate red blood cells from stem cells, giving your collection the personalized attention it deserves.
 Other cord blood banks use an automated process and may have purity levels as low as 71%.15,16

 *Purity is defined as the absence of red blood cells in cord blood.

 With LifebankUSA, you can bank more stem cells—and more life-saving opportunities—by collecting from three stem-cell-rich sources: placental blood, cord blood, and placental tissue.
-Placental blood banking preserves potent stem cells from the blood of the placenta, and provides a greater number of stem cells for your family.
-Transplanting more stem cells has been shown to increase the probability of transplant success and survival.17,18,19 In the near future, having more cells available may also prove beneficial for new treatments in an emerging medical field called regenerative medicine.20,21,22 Placental blood banking gives you and your family the opportunity to take advantage of today's medical treatments, should you need them, and tomorrow's emerging medical advancements as they become reality.
+Placental stem cell banking preserves potent stem cells from the blood of the placenta, and provides a greater number of stem cells for your family.
+Transplanting more stem cells has been shown to increase the probability of transplant success and survival.17,18,19 In the near future, having more cells available may also prove beneficial for new treatments in an emerging medical field called regenerative medicine.20,21,22 Placental stem cell banking gives you and your family the opportunity to take advantage of today's medical treatments, should you need them, and tomorrow's emerging medical advancements as they become reality.

 At birth, a baby is still attached to its mother by the umbilical cord, which is part of the placenta.23 Clamping the umbilical cord is the procedure typically used to separate the newborn baby from the placenta.
 For many years, it has been common practice to clamp the umbilical cord shortly after the baby is born (within 15 to 30 seconds) in order to help reduce the risk of maternal bleeding.1,23,24 Recently, however, the timing of cord clamping has been revisited.